-In the afternoon, your guide will take you to a place that may seem familiar but will be a new perspective.
+Your guide will take you to a place that may seem familiar in the afternoon but will be a new perspective.
 You will revisit the Murchison Falls, but this time from the water.
-Take a boat to the bottom of the falls and past the large Nile crocodiles that bask here.
+Take a boat to the bottom of the falls and past large Nile crocodiles that bask on the banks.

-Please note that your processes are customizable and flexible.
-You can arrange the program with your guide and change the times of the boat trip after checking availabilities.
+Please note that your plans are customizable and flexible.
+You can arrange the program with your guide and change the boat trip times after checking availabilities.

 If you were already thrilled by yesterday's experience at Murchison Falls National Park, then expect to make more exciting memories in the Kibale Forest.
-Stretching almost 310 square miles, you will experience one of the most diverse natural wonders the country has to offer.
+Stretching almost 800 km², you will experience one of the most diverse natural wonders the country has to offer.
 Around 335 species of birds, including some rare ones, and 13 primate species live in the forest.
 Similar to a green oasis, this national park is close to the peaceful Ndali-Kasenda Crater, only 30 minutes from Queen Elizabeth, and near the Semuliki National Park.
-See the giant trees that climb 180 feet into the sky.
+Observe the giant trees that climb 55 meters into the sky.
 Did you also discover iron trees, the world's most durable wood?

-Travel time Murchison Falls National Park - Kibale Forest National Park: approx. eight hours / about 215 miles
+Travel time Murchison Falls National Park - Kibale Forest National Park: about 8 hours / approx. 350 km

 If you dreamed about chimpanzees last night, we know why!
-Today it's finally time and goes into the jungle for chimpanzee tracking.
-In the morning, make sure to eat a hearty breakfast to prepare yourself for the day.
-At about 8 AM, you will start your hike with the rangers to find the settled chimpanzees.
+Today it's finally time to go into the jungle for chimpanzee tracking.
+In the morning, make sure to eat a hearty breakfast to prepare yourself for the day ahead.
+At about 8:00, you will start your hike with the rangers to find the settled chimpanzees.

 Do you hear rustling in the trees?
 Or does it wobble a bit further away in one of the green treetops?
-Go deeper into the green forest with your experienced ranger to discover the hidden chimpanzees.
-The unique animals are very active and can often be seen playing together or fighting in the fruit trees.
-With a little luck, you will meet a family of chimpanzees that are protected by the lush, green jungle— a breathtaking moment that will surely give you goosebumps.
-Your ranger will explain the family structure thanks to years of knowledge, and they will provide you with background knowledge of the life of chimpanzees.
-Even though it is hard to get away from the peaceful animals after discovering their beauty, we will move on because the forest has much more to see.
+Head deep into the green forest with your experienced ranger to discover the hidden chimpanzees.
+The unique animals are very active and can often be seen playing or fighting in the fruit trees.
+With a little luck, you will meet a family of chimpanzees in the lush, green jungle — a breathtaking moment that will give you goosebumps.
+Your experienced ranger will explain the family structure, and they will provide background knowledge about the chimpanzees’ lives.
+Even though it’s hard to get away from the peaceful animals after discovering their beauty, we will move on because the forest has much more to see.

 Your guide will take you down paths through the forest, where you will learn about exotic plants.
-Many of the plants are not only beautiful to look at but are also essential ingredients in herbalism for all kinds of recipes.
+Many of the plants are beautiful to look at and are also essential herbal ingredients for all kinds of recipes.
 Some of them are said to have healing properties.

-Depending on the season in which you travel to Uganda, you can meet another rare inhabitant of the forest.
-Compared to its relatives living in the savanna, however, this resident is a little smaller and has a bit more of a coat— the forest elephant.
-He moves depending on the season in the Kibale Forest.
-Keep an eye out for other animals, such as buffalo, forest pigs, and numerous antelopes.
-These animals are attracted to the area because of the food sources.
-Three hundred thirty-five exotic birds and countless colorful butterflies make this jungle alive and unique.
+Depending on the season, you can meet another rare inhabitant of the forest.
+Compared to its relatives living in the savannah, this resident is a little smaller and has a bit more of a coat— the forest elephant.
+These animals move depending on the season in the Kibale Forest.
+Keep an eye out for other animals, such as buffalo, forest pigs, and antelopes.
+The abundant food sources bring these animals to the area.
+Three hundred and thirty-five exotic birds and countless colorful butterflies make this jungle uniquely alive.
 Hiking through the national park is an authentic experience you will never forget.

 For lunch, visit Tinka Johns Homestay and experience Uganda's culture and cuisine.
 Try one of the many culinary highlights like Matooke, Casava, or Luwombo!

 In the afternoon, the rest of the program will take you to the neighboring Bigodi Wetland Sanctuary, where beautifully laid paths will lead you through the papyrus.
-Keep your eyes open and observe the surroundings, as many birds fly silently through the air or butterflies sit well camouflaged on the most exotic plants.
+Keep your eyes open and observe the surroundings, as many birds fly silently through the air or butterflies camouflage amongst the exotic plants.

 After breakfast, you will leave with your driver for the Queen Elizabeth National Park.
-Experience its indescribably beautiful scenery at the foot of the Rift Valley.
-If it’s not too cloudy or foggy, you will even have a good chance to see the tops of the Rwenzori Mountains!
+Experience its indescribably beautiful scenery at the Rift Valley’s foot.
+If it’s not too cloudy or foggy, you will even have an excellent chance to see the tops of the Rwenzori Mountains!

-Experience a contrast to the landscape of the last days, and get an impression of how diverse the country really is.
-Several dozen craters nestle into the small hills and shape the landscape.
-Even if the landscape is different than the other national parks, here is the true paradise for bird lovers.
-You will find more than 600 different native bird species, and thus about twice as many than in the other national parks of Uganda.
+Experience a contrast to the landscape of the last days, and get an impression of how diverse the country is.
+Craters nestle into the small hills and shape the landscape and a real paradise for bird lovers.
+You will find more than 600 different native bird species, and thus about twice as many as Uganda's other national parks.

-Travel time Kibale National Park - Queen Elizabeth National Park: approx. two hours / about 60 miles
+Travel time Kibale National Park - Queen Elizabeth National Park: about 2 hours / approx. 100 km

-Two nights at the Queen Elizabeth Bush Lodge with half board in Standard Room, Queen Elizabeth National Park, Uganda
+Two nights at the Queen Elizabeth Bush Lodge with half board in a standard room, Queen Elizabeth National Park, Uganda

-Even if it's hard, today you should try to get up at 6 AM because you will go on another exciting game drive.
+Set your alarms for 06:00 because today, you will go on another exciting game drive at sunrise.
 The hotel staff will happily pack your lunch so you can eat on the go.
 Is your camera charged?
 Did you dress appropriately?
-Then the drive to the most famous route for game drives is waiting for you!
-The Kasenyi Sector is a magnet for numerous animals, which find refuge here, especially in the mating season.
-Not only do lions and the largest antelopes find a home in the national park, but also hyenas, elephants and warthogs come here to live.
-Stay alert, because you may soon have another animal checked off your list of things you wanted to see in Uganda.
+Then the drive to the most famous route for game drives awaits you!
+The Kasenyi Sector is a magnet for numerous animals that finds refuge, especially in the mating season.
+Not only do lions and the largest antelopes find a home in the national park, but also hyenas, elephants, and warthogs.
+Stay alert because you may soon have another animal checked off your list of things you want to see in Uganda.

 In the afternoon, you will change from vehicle to boat for another safari.
-The Kazinga Channel connects the two lakes Edward and George, and is one of the highlights of your trip.
-Nestled in the center of the national park, Kazinga Channel is a welcome destination for many hippos, elephants, and buffaloes to quench their thirst and hunger on the fertile banks.
+The Kazinga Channel is a highlight of your trip because of its beautiful connection between Edward and George Lakes.
+Nestled in the national park center, Kazinga Channel is a popular destination for many hippos, elephants, and buffaloes to quench their thirst and hunger on the fertile banks.

-Listen to the guides' exciting stories about the many species of birds— e.g., the African skimmer, the great white pelican, the spoonbill, and some small bee-eaters.
-As you drive across the sometimes rough or shallow waters, take a closer look as the hippopotamus often dive below the boat or come to the surface to catch their breath.
-You will also discover some animals that come close to the boat out of curiosity!
+Listen to the guides' exciting stories about the many bird species — e.g., the African skimmer, the great white pelican, the spoonbill, and some small bee-eaters.
+As you whiz across the sometimes rough or shallow waters, take a closer look as the hippopotamus dive below the boat or come to the surface to catch their breath.
+You will also discover other curious animals that come close to the ship!
 Experience a whole new perspective from the water and take this opportunity to soak in beautiful close-ups of sun-bathing crocodiles or thirsty elephants on the shore.

-In the southern part of Queen Elizabeth National Park is the Bwindi Impenetrable Forest, which is a UNESCO World Heritage Site and considered one of the most abundant biological and botanical regions in the world.
-At over 125 m², the forest spreads from the southwestern end to the western Rift Valley.
-Bwindi's most famous inhabitants are the approximately 400 wild mountain gorillas that make up half of the world's population of these gentle monkeys.
+In the southern part of Queen Elizabeth National Park is the Bwindi Impenetrable Forest, a UNESCO World Heritage Site and considered one of the world's most abundant biological and botanical regions.
+The forest spreads over 125 m² from the southwestern end to the western Rift Valley.
+Bwindi's most famous inhabitants are the approximately 400 wild mountain gorillas that make up half of the world's population.

 A short game drive in Ishasha will give you a taste of what this area has in store for you.
 Lions prowl all around, but they are not like their relatives from the desert.
 Instead, they are known for their climbing skills!
 Unfortunately, as with all animals, we can't guarantee a sighting.
 The low-hanging fig trees offer optimal conditions for animal sightings.

-Travel time Queen Elizabeth National Park - Bwindi Impenetrable Forest: approx. Three-five hours / approx. 130 miles
+Travel time Queen Elizabeth National Park - Bwindi Impenetrable Forest: about 3-5 hours / approx. 210 km

 Uganda is a country that surprises you every day with something new.
-Today, you will wake up early again so that you can begin making your way to the Uganda Wildlife Authority Ranger Station.
+Wake up early once again so that you can begin making your way to the Uganda Wildlife Authority Ranger Station.
 We will make sure you're registered because you will need to listen to a short briefing before your journey.

 For protection from the poachers, the gorillas are under 24-hour observation.
-That means that a sighting of the animals is very likely because the rangers are in constant contact with the current whereabouts of gorillas.
+That means that animal sightings are very likely because the rangers are in constant contact with their current whereabouts.
 Unfortunately, these jungle dwellers are still threatened with extinction, even though their numbers are slowly recovering.
-Since we humans are very similar to the gorillas in terms of genetic material, it's our job to protect the animals' health.
-Therefore, it's essential to keep a distance of seven meters so that you don't exchange diseases.
+Since humans are very similar to the gorillas in terms of genetic material, it's our job to protect the animals' health.
+Therefore, it's essential to keep a distance of seven meters not to exchange diseases.

 On your way back to your accommodation, let the impressions sink in and truly think about the uniqueness of the experience you just had.